Plumbing Priorities

 Keep the first workflow small enough to run cleanly

 A narrower first build gives you faster time to value and fewer places to hide a broken process.
-Most plumbing companies learn more from one disciplined workflow than from a half-finished all-in-one rollout that touches every call path, every reminder, and every CRM trigger before the team is ready.
+Most plumbing companies learn more from one disciplined workflow than from a half-finished all-in-one rollout that touches every phone path, every reminder, and every CRM trigger before the team is ready.

 Many plumbing companies should start with missed-call recovery or lead follow-up before they jump into full live AI phone answering.
 Those lighter layers are often enough to protect demand quickly.
 If call urgency, after-hours volume, or caller expectations prove that the lighter fix is not enough, then it becomes easier to justify the heavier phone layer from real operating evidence.